pepopo978/nampower/README.md

 ### Compatability with other addons
 Queuing can cause issues with some addons that also manage spell casting.
 Quickheal/Healbot/Quiver do not work well with queuing.
 Check github issues for other potential incompatibilities.
-If rewrites these addons to use guid's from superwow that would likely fix all issues.
+If someone rewrites these addons to use guids from superwow that would likely fix all issues.

 Additionally, if you use pfui mouseover macros there is a timing issue that can occur causing it to target yourself instead of your mouseover target.